f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/Nutanix_on_VMware/Nutanix_CE_2.1_installation_on_VMware.rst

 **Step 4: Accessing the Web Console**

-We can be able to access the Nutanix console using CVM IP or External IP provided during cluster creation.
+We can be able to access the Nutanix console with https:// <External_IP> or <CVM_IP> with port number 9440 provided during cluster creation.

 .. figure:: Assets/cluster-access.jpg